Top 5 This Week

 Halifax: Canada’s Oceanfront City

-Halifax (450,000 in the Halifax Regional Municipality) is Canada’s largest Atlantic city — a harbour city of extraordinary natural beauty (the Bedford Basin and the Halifax Harbour form one of the world’s largest natural harbours, second only to Sydney, Australia) with a history that includes the Citadel (the star-shaped fortress above the city that defined Halifax’s 18th-century strategic importance), the Maritime Museum of the Atlantic (home of the largest collection of Titanic artifacts outside of the United Kingdom), and a downtown waterfront that has been developed into Canada’s finest harbour boardwalk.
+Halifax (450,000 in the Halifax Regional Municipality) is Canada’s largest Atlantic city — a harbour city of extraordinary natural beauty (the Bedford Basin and the Halifax Harbour form one of the world’s great natural deep-water harbours) with a history that includes the Citadel (the star-shaped fortress above the city that defined Halifax’s 18th-century strategic importance), the Maritime Museum of the Atlantic (home of the largest collection of Titanic artifacts outside of the United Kingdom), and a downtown waterfront that has been developed into Canada’s finest harbour boardwalk.
 The Spring Garden Road commercial strip, the North End’s Agricola Street food and arts scene (Halifax’s version of Brooklyn), the Halifax Farmers’ Market (Canada’s oldest farmers’ market, established 1750), and the Dartmouth ferry crossing (the most affordable harbour tour in Canada) define the city’s daily life.

 Halifax Must-Experiences